aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 ![](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/blob/main/Design/blockchain.png)

-A paper is currently being written, in an open enviroment format.
-Available as a prePrint draft document at Elsevier's SSRN platform. https://ssrn.com/abstract=4210504 .
-See the [WIKI](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/wiki) for how this kind of smart electronics can be connected for fail safe data and redundancy (and as a IoE DAQ device) on any experimental setup.
+A paper is currently being written, in an open-environment format.
+Available as a preprint draft document at Elsevier's SSRN platform. https://ssrn.com/abstract=4210504 .
+See the [WIKI](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/wiki) for how this kind of smart electronics can be connected for fail-safe data and redundancy (and as an IoE DAQ device) on any experimental setup.
 <br>
 <br>